Devi (2016 film)

 Devi is a 2016 Indian trilingual comedy horror film co-written and directed by Vijay.
 It features Tamannaah in the titular role along with Prabhu Deva and Sonu Sood.
 RJ Balaji, Saptagiri, Rajiv Thakur and Murali Sharma appear in supporting roles.
-In addition to Tamil, the film was also simultaneously shot in Telugu and Hindi titled Abhinetri and Tutak Tutak Tutiya, respectively.
+In addition to Tamil, the film was also simultaneously shot in Telugu and Hindi as Abhinetri and Tutak Tutak Tutiya, respectively.

 All three versions were theatrically released worldwide on 7 October 2016.

 Devi and Abhinetri were commercial successes at the box office.